 In his article ’Top 8 Facebook Scaling Methods to Increase your Profits Overnight’ his 8 methods are all, you guessed it, duplication.

 Taking the first in his list, we’re simply going to duplicate our top performing ad sets 3 times, overnight, into the same campaign - with duplication taking place at a minimum frequency of 72 hours.

-Now, Attila suggests duplicating based on your lowest CPA, so given that this varies by objective (and that Facebook is removing the Cost per Action metric) we’re going to stick with the more universal ROAS as our measurement of success.
+Attila suggests duplicating based on your lowest CPA (Cost Per Action metric), however, given that this varies by objective and that Facebook is removing the Cost per Action metric, we’re going to stick with the more universal ROAS as our measurement of success.